-Previous pest risk analyses (Section 11.1) have identified a number of diseases/arthropod pests and weeds of quarantine concern to Australia, and have considered risk management options.
+Previous pest risk analyses (section 8.1) have identified a number of diseases/arthropod pests and weeds of quarantine concern to Australia, and have considered risk management options.
 This IRA draws on previous work and new analysis to assess the risks to Australia of the proposal to import bulk maize from the USA.
-An evaluation of possible risk management measures is provided with recommendations on managing the phytosanitary risks to meet Australia's appropriate level of quarantine protection.
+An evaluation of possible risk management measures in provided, with recommendations on managing as to the measures that would be required to meet Australia's appropriate level of quarantine protection.